![]() |

 ⚠ Important note

-- The executable must be created on each operating system
+- The executable must be created for each operating system

 - A Windows